mjnetherland19/MetaTax/README.md

 - ALDEx2
 - LinDA

+**Python packages:**
+- pandas
+- ast
+- pickle
+- panel
+- glob
+- random

-After installing the dependencies, clone this repo, and download the UBCG2 profiles and place them in the repo directory.
+After installing the dependencies, clone this repo, and download the MetaTax_DB and place it in the repo directory.
 This is essential for the pipeline to operate.

 ## Usage